-Your solicitor can work with the insurer of the driver who is at fault to provide you with a rehabilitation plan.
-The rehabilitation code is in place to help you made the quickest and best possible recovery you can.
-This is expected to happen at the earliest practicable stage of your case and throughout.
+We can work with the insurer of the driver who is at fault to provide you with a rehabilitation plan.
+The rehabilitation code is in place to help you make the quickest and best possible recovery you can.

-Q. How will my solicitor support me when making a road traffic accident claim?
+How will my solicitor support me when making a personal injury claim?

-At Clapham & Collinge, we take time to understand what you are experiencing and to help you get the answers and compensation you deserve.
-Our expert personal injury solicitor, Philip Lumb, has over 15 years' experience and is committed to securing you the best outcome.
+We will take time to understand what you are experiencing and to help you get the compensation you deserve.
+Our expert team has many years' experience and is committed to securing you the best outcome.